Today, I’m thrilled to announce Canvas's Series A financing of $8.5M, led by Sequoia Capital.

 Our early results are exciting, but we still have a lot of work to do to fix what’s broken in how companies hire.
 While recruiters drown in applications, it’s estimated that only 2% of people actually get offers.
-Jumpstart is committed to transforming the industry by leveling the hiring playing field.
+Canvas is committed to transforming the industry by leveling the hiring playing field.

 More than a resume